peter-smile/Peter/index.md

 ### Student Information Technology Conference （SITCON） , Member of Agenda Team , 2020 Oct ~ 2021 Sep
 Implementing the assigned project and editing the information for the speaker, planning the previous works for the online campus after the COVID-19 break out.
-- After the huge impact of the COVID-19,
+- Planned the recording time slot and notified the speaker with the information to prepare for the recording.
+- As the contact person for the all general session speakers to answer the questions and sent them informations.
-I was **responsible for** the planning of the pre-record for the online conference and the assist the agenda QA session on the conference day
+- Accounted for the agenda QA session on the conference day
--
--

 ### TMBA , Member of ECM 2021 July ~ 2022 Feb
+A business and financial research club which divide into equity research and macro economics in brief.
+I engaged in both in summer vacation and I dedicated in equity research in the later semeter and in the winter vacation.

-- analyzed three different industry
+- Analyzed three different industry which includes renewable energy , consumer electron , power semiconductor.
--
--
+- collected and organized the materials for the research.
+- proposed one of the growth momentum for the research

 ## Skills
 #### Excel